Coolest Free Scavenger Hunt Ideas

 Initial Preparations

-You'll first have to divide the large group into small teams.
-Each team should have at least two kids in it (can have a lot more, but the minimum is two).
+You’ll first have to divide the large group into small teams.
+Each team should have at least two kids on it (can have a lot more, but the minimum is two).

 Each team gets a list of things to find in or around the party area or an assigned location, and the first team to find everything on the list (in a designated amount of time) wins!
 If none of the teams finish finding everything on their list once the game is over, then the team that finds the most is the winning team.